-Each Regional Award Programs (RAP) must adhere to the following Rules & Regulations in order to participate in the 2021 Jimmy Awards® / National High School Musical Theatre Awards® (NHSMTA®).
-These Rules & Regulations are only applicable to the Jimmy Awards for the 2020-2021 season due to the ramifications of the pandemic, and are in no way precedent-setting for future years.
+Each Regional Award Program (RAP) must adhere to the following Rules & Regulations in order to participate in the 2022 Jimmy Awards® / National High School Musical Theatre Awards® (NHSMTA®).
+These Rules & Regulations are only applicable to the Jimmy Awards for the 2021-2022 season due to the ramifications of the pandemic, and are in no way precedent-setting for future years.

 - The RAP is sponsored by a legitimate professional theatre/company that is a member in good standing of The Broadway League.